jeremyButtler/bioTools/seqById/README.md

     - mkfile.unix.sse: unix with SSE suport
     - mkfile.unix.avx2: unix with AVX2 support
     - mkfile.unix.avx512: unix with AVX512 support
-      - needs to be fixed
   - mkfile.static: static builds for Linux/BSD, no SIMD
     - mkfile.unix neon: unix with NEON support (MAC/ARM)
       - Is slower then default (the irony)
     - mkfile.unix.sse: unix with SSE suport
     - mkfile.unix.avx2: unix with AVX2 support
     - mkfile.unix.avx512: unix with AVX512 support
-      - needs to be fixed
   - mkfile.win: for windows, no SIMD support
     - you could get SIMD support, just have to add it in